The Passage turns 40

 We now run the largest Resource Centre in the UK as well as three innovative accommodation projects, homelessness prevention services, street outreach and an award-winning Modern Slavery project.

-As we approach our 40 year anniversary in October 2020, never have our services been more needed by people experiencing homelessness or housing crisis.
+We marked our 40 year anniversary in October 2020.
+Never have our services been more needed by people experiencing homelessness or housing crisis.
 With the country now officially in recession and certain emergency measures coming to end, including the government’s furlough scheme and the ban on evictions, our work and supporters have never been more important.

 - October 1980